 Training for School Food Service Personnel.-The Committee recognizes the value of webinars, conference calls, and online courses in expanding the reach of trainings for school food service personnel.
-For any in-person trainings for school food service personnel, all efforts should be made to ensure those trainings are held during normal working hours and in the event such a training is scheduled outside working hours, all efforts should be made to inform food service personnel of the necessity of the training.
+For any in-person trainings for school food service personnel, all efforts should be made to ensure those trainings are held during normal working hours.
+In the event such training is scheduled outside working hours, all efforts should be made to inform food service personnel of the necessity of the training; the committee also encourages the Department to work with states on compensation for personnel participating in such training programs under such circumstances.
 Yogurt.-The Committee is aware that after soliciting Requests for Information on the food crediting system for the school lunch and breakfast programs, FNS decided to maintain the current crediting standard for strained, high-protein yogurt.
 The Committee encourages the Secretary to continue evaluating how strained, highprotein yogurt is credited based on the best available science.
 The Committee also requests a briefing from the Department, within 180 days of enactment, to better understand food crediting in the Child Nutrition programs, particularly how decisions are made regarding products containing high protein.